Coronavirus digest: France records Europe's highest-ever daily number of infections | DW | 06.01.2022

 Currently, the government has a 14-day isolation policy.

-Germany has reported 64,340 new COVID infections, taking the country’s total tally to 7,361,660, according to figures from the Robert Koch Institute for infectious diseases.
-With 443 deaths, the toll has risen to 113,368.
+Meanwhile, Germany reported 64,340 new COVID infections on Wednesday, taking the country’s total tally to 7,361,660, according to figures from the Robert Koch Institute for infectious diseases.
+With 443 deaths over the past 24 hours, the total toll has risen to 113,368.

-Japan has asked the United States to impose stricter measures to counter the spread of COVID-19 at US military installations in Japan, the Kyodo news agency has reported.
+US military bases in Japan are strengthening COVID-19 measures after the Japanese government asked US authorities to impose stricter countermeasures at its military installations in Japan.

+"The mitigation measures we have instituted ... are intended to protect our force's readiness, the well-being of our families, and the health of Japan’s citizens," U.S. Forces Japan said in a release.
+"We recognize we all have a part to play in keeping our communities safe."

-The request, which includes restrictions on people leaving the bases, was made during a call between Japanese Foreign Minister Yoshimasa Hayashi and US Secretary of State Antony Blinken.
+This comes after a call between Japanese Foreign Minister Yoshimasa Hayashi and U.S. Secretary of State Antony Blinken.

 India has recorded 90,928 new infections in the last 24 hours, a 57% increase from the day before.
 The health ministry said 325 new deaths were reported in the same period.